of Positions:

 Completion of a formal apprenticeship training program recognized by the Department of Labor Office of Apprenticeship, OR

-An equivalent combination of education, work and or military experience.
+An equivalent combination of education and work experience.

-- Two or more years’ work experience in an electrical or control wiring field.
+- Two or more years of work experience in an electrical or control wiring field.

 Licenses & Certifications: